-The planning system produces rolling three year strategic plan annually.
-The first year of the three year plan is a proposed operating budget, phased monthly.
+The planning system produces rolling three-year strategic plans annually.
+The first year of the three-year plan is a proposed operating budget, phased monthly.
 These are approved by the Board and forecast updates are carried out quarterly.
 The financial projections include income statement, balance sheet and cash flows.